jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.006.png)

 A button object in general is called a *type* of object.
-The different button objects are objects of a similar *type*.

 There are quite a few types already available, that may be used in one way or another.
 A __Button__ type for instance can be used to build a user interface.
 Another type, __Integer__, represents one integer number.
 Those are used relatively frequently when programming.